mariospar/courseOptimisation/README.md

 ### Usage

-The can create a new problem in the format that its been used in `problem.ts` and choose which of the 2 algorithms you want to use in `index.ts`
+The can create a new problem in the format that its been used in `index.ts` and choose which of the 2 algorithms you want to use, in the same file.

 Then just run: